iamrishan/iamrishan/README.md

 # About Me
 ---

-I’m a developer who loves building **scalable SaaS products** and leading small teams.
+I’m a developer who loves building **scalable SaaS products**.
 Currently working with **Next.js, Supabase and modern UI frameworks** like TailwindCSS + Shadcn.

 ---